saurabh162/embedded-quality-attributes/reliability/HAL/README.md

 This creates a strong dependency between the application and the hardware.

-The real problem is that **business logic becomes dependent on a specific hardware implementation**.
-As the product evolves, hardware changes become expensive, testing becomes difficult, and overall system reliability decreases.

 This problem is what motivates the introduction of a **Hardware Abstraction Layer (HAL)**.